jairomer/coinpricecpp/README.md

 I tried to imitate the KISS philosophy used in traditional UNIX tools.

-You call the command, by default it returns the current bitcoin price from coindesk in Euros, because that is what I have where we live.
+You call the command, by default it returns the current bitcoin price from coindesk in Euros.

 USD and GBP are also supported.